 How do I use TitanicMap?

 The map is pretty much self-explanatory.
 Scroll and zoom around as you like.
+First, change to the full scree mode.
 To receive more information on a location simply click on the marker and an info box will pop open.
 You can switch off/on certain layers of information (see next section).
-If you’re looking for a specific location name or a location connected to a specific person, use the search bar.
+If you’re looking for a specific location name or a location connected to a specific person, use the red search bar (magnifying glass icon).

 Why are there different layers in the map?